The above image shows our Tropical Crystal watch on the left.

 Other watches go further in terms of adding decorative elements which have no time-related functionality at all.

 One exceptional example of this is the Jacob and Co.
-Bugatti Chiron Tourbillon (above), which includes a moving model engine inside the watch . . . “push the right-hand crown of the timepiece and the engine comes to life – the crankshaft turns and the 16 pistons pump up and down, just like a true internal combustion engine.
+Bugatti Chiron Tourbillon (detail above), which includes a moving model engine inside the watch . . . “push the right-hand crown of the timepiece and the engine comes to life – the crankshaft turns and the 16 pistons pump up and down, just like a true internal combustion engine.
 Two “turbochargers” (down from four in the actual Chiron engine) on the side of the engine block spin while the engine runs, adding to the visual impact.”

 Examples include the techno circle graphic aesthetics of our Techno Circle #1 watch: